vladimir75vov/vladimir75vov/README.md

-# Junior Frontend Developer / Tech Support / Tester
+# Frontend Developer / Tech Support / Tester

 Highly motivated individual seeking an entry-level opportunity in the IT field.
 Eager to learn, adapt, and contribute to a team.